chynnalew/RN-text-game/README.md

 <hr/>

 ## Description
 A choose your own adventure game.
 Escape from the warehouse!
 Story by Kevin Reesor, created with React Native.
+Created for iOS
 ## Setup/Installation Requirements
 * Expo is required to run this application.
 Follow the setup instructions [here](https://docs.expo.dev/)